arthurbernierjr/install/README.md

    by typing `subl .` Make sure that Sublime Text opens.
 - **Slack**: ensure that you can open Slack (`⌘-Space`, and type `sla`) and communicate with your classmates!
-- **Files**: in your terminal, type `cd ~/wdi`.
-You should now have a directory here where you can store all of your programming projects!
-When you then type `ls` to list the contents of that directory, you should see a few directories named `unit0X` — these are where you will store all of your class work.